 The risk of thyroid cancer arising from radiation exposure is strongly dependent on age at exposure.
 This risk is greatest in children, increasing dramatically as the child's age at exposure decreases.
 Risk of thyroid cancer for adults exposed to radiation is low, but not absent.
 It is only recently that a risk for exposure after the age of 15 has been observed (3-5).
-Among children and adults alike, the risk of thyroid cancer resulting from radiation exposure is reduced proportionately with the dose of radiation received (6).
+Among children, the risk of thyroid cancer resulting from radiation exposure is reduced proportionately with the dose of radiation received, although this relationship may not continue down to the lowest doses.
+(6).

 Thyroid cancer incidence is increasing throughout the world.
 In the U.S. in particular, it is increasing faster than any other cancer, with more than 56,000 people diagnosed with thyroid cancer in 2012 alone (1).
-Although it is unlikely that radiation exposure is the predominant contributor to this trend, an increase in the use of diagnostic x-rays, particularly computed tomography (CT), is widespread and necessitates the protection of the thyroid gland where possible to diminish thyroid cancer risk.
+Although it is unlikely that radiation exposure is the predominant contributor to this trend, an increase in the use of diagnostic x-rays, particularly computed tomography (CT), is widespread and necessitates the protection of the thyroid gland where possible to diminish thyroid cancer risk (7.8).